EdJoPaTo/website-stalker-example/work/frame/de-en-laptop13.md

  Webcam

-A \>80 degree field of view makes you look great at any angle, and 1080p image and video resolution keeps you sharp too.
+An 80°+ field of view degree field of view makes you look great at any angle, and 1080p image and video keep you sharp.

  Keyboard